Home Decor

 6. Hang the Painting

-Once your oil painting is securely framed, the next step is to display it.
+Once your oil painting is securely framed, the next step is to display it and hang your painting beautifully.

 Decide where you want your painting to go and use the measuring tape to find the perfect spot.
 Mark it lightly with your pencil.
-Use the level to ensure your marks are horizontal.
+Use the level to make sure your marks are horizontal.

 Based on the weight of your frame, choose the appropriate hook or nail.
 Secure it into the wall where you've made your pencil marks.
 If you're dealing with drywall, consider using a wall anchor for extra support.